-This race had so much more meaning/purpose as I ran on the LIFE Runners Team.
+This race had so much more meaning/purpose as I ran with team.
 We all raised money for two pregnancy care centers.
 The total raised from the team was $35,000.
 Thanks to all those who sponsored me and others!
 Your sacrifice will save a lot of lives and change many hearts and minds.
 Also, thanks to the Knights of Columbus, St. Thomas More and St. Catherine’s parishes for the meals and hospitality.
 It was wonderful and meant a lot to all of us on the team!

 Training for the next race…starts in 2 weeks.
 I plan to run in the St. Louis Half Marathon in October 2012.
 Also…the date has been set for next springs More/fitness Magazine Half Marathon – April 15, 2012.
 I love that race – it runs through Central Park and is the largest “women’s” half marathon.
 Who knows…if I begin training now I may be able to improve my pace for that one plus the St. Louis race in October.